U.S. seeks dismissal of lawsuit on AIG takeover

-(Reuters) - The U.S. government has asked a court to dismiss a lawsuit relating to its 2008 takeover of American International Group (AIG.N) that was filed by a company run by former AIG Chief Executive Maurice Greenberg, court documents showed.
+March 2 (Reuters) - The U.S. government has asked a court to dismiss a lawsuit relating to its 2008 takeover of American International Group that was filed by a company run by former AIG Chief Executive Maurice Greenberg, court documents showed.

 In November, Greenberg’s company, Starr International Co, sued the U.S. government for $25 billion, calling the 2008 federal takeover of the insurer unconstitutional.